-NorthWind is a recognized Allen Bradley System Integrator and has extensive experience with Schneider Electric, Siemens and other PLC platforms.
+NorthWind is a Rockwell Automation Solution Partner.
+We also have extensive experience with Schneider Electric, Siemens and other PLC and HMI platforms.
 As a certified member of the Control System Integrators Association (CSIA), you can have confidence that NorthWind’s consistent approach will provide superior results.

 A Programmable Logic Controller (PLC) is an industrial, digital computer adapted for control of manufacturing processes.
 NorthWind designs an intelligent system using structured code appropriate for your process.
 The benefit of a NorthWind-designed PLC is its flexibility and ease of use.

-A Hand Machine Interface (HMI) is a graphical interface that displays the status of variable in a system, including such things as motor or valve status, temperature, pressure and others.
-NorthWind configures its HMIs to provide easy-to-read, valuable feedback to plant operators, managers, and maintenance personnel.
+A Human Machine Interface (HMI) is the interface that displays system details, including motor or valve status, temperature, pressure, and others.
+NorthWind HMIs are designed to easy troubleshooting and quickly draw the eye to critical alerts.
 This gives personnel directly involved in plant operations the tools they need to keep your plant running smoothly and efficiently.
-We have extensive experience with FactoryTalk View, Wonderware, Magelis and other HMI platforms.

-Whether you are looking to bring a new control system online, or update an existing system, NorthWind programmers have the extensive process experience and application knowledge necessary to design and implement a system that meets your needs on time and affordably.
+Whether you are looking to bring a new control system online, or update an existing system, NorthWind programmers have the extensive process experience and application knowledge necessary to design and implement a system that meets your needs.

 You might also be interested in learning about: